Logo

 16.

-Charles Wintour had five children, of whom two, Anna and Patrick, later became prominent journalists.
+Charles Wintour had five children, including the prominent journalists Anna and Patrick.